• Art magazine

 Shepard Fairey

-Opening of the exhibition "Obey, 30 years of resistance" with the mayor of Grenoble Eric Piolle, President of the Grenoble Alpes Metropolis Christophe Ferrari, the director of Street Art Fest Jérôme Catz and the artist Shepard Fairey, alias Obey.
+Opening of the exhibition “Obey, 30 Years of Resistance” with the Mayor of Grenoble, Eric Piolle; the President of Grenoble Alpes Metropolis, Christophe Ferrari; the Director of the Street Art Fest, Jérôme Catz; and the artist Shepard Fairey, aka Obey.

 Image source: Patafisik, CC BY-SA 4.0, via Wikimedia Commons

 In addition to stencil work, Fairey creates murals as well as graphic illustrations and designs.
-He is the creator of the successful campaign logo and the "Hope" poster by former US President Barack Obama from 2008.
+He is the creator of the successful campaign logo and the "Hope" poster of former US President Barack Obama from 2008.

-Lady pink
+Lady Pink

 Lady Pink in front of one of her graffiti

-image source: Lady Pink, CC BY-SA 4.0, via Wikimedia Commons
+.
+Image source: Lady Pink, CC BY-SA 4.0, via Wikimedia Commons

-The importance of graffiti art in society
+The significance of graffiti art in society

 It's a way to give voice to an issue that affects many people.
-Graffiti art can be used as a medium to convey political messages, to denounce social injustice, or to create a sense of community.
+Graffiti art can be used as a medium to convey political messages, to denounce social injustices, or to create a sense of community.
 But it can also be used to express creativity and uniqueness and to make a statement.

-Sprayers express emotions and opinions with graffiti
+Graffiti artists express emotions and opinions through graffiti

-photo by Andreas Fickl @afafa, via unsplash
+Photo by Andreas Fickl @afafa, via Unsplash

 Graffiti art can also be used as a form of protest .
 It can be a way to draw attention to injustices present in society and is used to express rebellion against authority.